LMMilliken/doctest/resources/prompts/installation_nl.md

 Now that you have gathered sufficient information about the repository, your new task is to desribe the installation process for this specific repo step by step.
-Describe each step, in natural language along with a corresponding bash command.
+Describe each step in one sentence, where each step is equivalent to a single line of a dockerfile.